johnkary/phpunit-speedtrap/README.md

 Step 3) View the Travis CI build output and confirm the slowness report is not printed in the console.

 #### Use case: Only enable SpeedTrapListener on demand via command-line

+Useful when you only want to profile slow tests once in a while.

 Step 1) Setup phpunit.xml to enable SpeedTrapListener, but disable slowness profiling by setting `PHPUNIT_SPEEDTRAP="disabled"` like this: